gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ### barterDEX Operation

 #### client
 The first API to run which will start barterDEX.
 This will generate a `userpass` on its first run which can be found above the start mainloop area of the output.
-Make sure to save it to the userpass file on dexscripts directory.
+Make sure to save it to the `userpass` file in `dexscripts` directory.
 Run `pkill -15 marketmaker` each time before you stop `./client`.

 Sample File Contents:
 ```shell